 Baked Mac and Cheese is a staple of every household and finding the perfect recipe often can take several tries to find.
 But look no further, friends, this is a keeper.

 Sometimes you want delicious mac and cheese with all the creamy cheesy sauce and no crunch.
 That’s when you make the Best Stovetop Mac and Cheese around.
 But when you are looking for the best baked mac and cheese, you need this recipe right here.

 It’s decadent and cheesy with the perfect crunch from toasted breadcrumbs, but we’re getting ahead of ourselves here.
 First, we start with perfectly cooked pasta and a homemade roux.

 A roux is a mixture of fat and flour used as the base for sauce.
 The best roux is made with butter and flour, which helps create a perfectly smooth and creamy texture that’ll leave you wanting more with each bite.

-Once we make the base of our sauce, we add a nice sharp cheddar to give a little bite to the sauce and balance it with creamy mild colby jack and rich half-and-half to give a good depth of flavor to the sauce.
+Once we make the base of our sauce, we add a nice sharp Cheddar cheese to give a little bite to the sauce and balance it with creamy mild Colby Jack and rich half-and-half to give a good depth of flavor to the sauce.

 While Cheddar is super classic for macaroni, you can absolutely play with your combinations.
 Instead of the Colby Jack, try Gruyere for a bit of nuttiness, mozzarella for creaminess, or smoked gouda for extra depth.

 Want extra cheese?
 Sprinkle some grated Parmesan cheese on top along with the breadcrumbs.

 And if you’re looking to use Velveeta, try this Velveeta Macaroni and Cheese recipe with just three ingredients for the easiest every version.